Steel Cut Oatmeal vs Oatmeal: Is Rolled Oats Better?

 Costs of Cut and Rolled

 It seems every time I pay at the supermarket the price is higher than the last time.
 Not only that but it also seems I have less groceries in my shopping cart.

 The cost of food certainly matters to most people.
-The price may sway your decision about which one to use in your meals more often.
-Therefore, which costs more, steel cut oatmeal or oatmeal?
+The price may sway your decision about which oats to use in your meals more often.
+Therefore, let’s take a close look at the prices of both.

-Steel cut oatmeal and oatmeal have a similar price per serving.
+Steel-cut oats and rolled oats have a similar price per serving.
 The average price for steel cut oatmeal is $0.18 per 40 gram serving.
 The average price for regular oatmeal is $0.18 per 40 gram serving.

-I decided to conduct a search of various different stores to compare the price of both.
+To conduct my own original research, I visited various different stores to compare the price of both.

 - Wholesome Pantry Organic old-fashioned regular

 - $2.49 per 18 oz container (13 servings) equaling $0.19 per 40 g serving